openfoodfacts/gsoc-reports/2025/kirtanchandak/kirtanchandak-gsoc-2025-report.md

 Developed a comprehensive user role management system for the folksonomy engine.
 This allows us to perform operations like bulk deletions or property modifications are restricted to trusted contributors.

-The role management system includes different user levels with appropriate permissions - user, moderator and admin helping maintain data quality while allowing community participation.
+The role management system includes different user levels with appropriate permissions - `user`, `moderator` and `admin` helping maintain data quality while allowing community participation.

 Implemented API for checking user role `/user/me` on OpenFoodFacts -